DEFRA/ffc-messaging/README.md

 There are multiple options for receiving a message.

 #### Subscribe
-Permanantely subscribe to all messages.
-Automatically will handle any intermittant disconnects.
+Permanently subscribe to all messages.
+Automatically will handle any intermittent disconnects.

 ```
 const action = function (message) {